Teaching & Advising

 Defining “cities” and “the environment” in the broadest possible sense, this class investigates the historical production of environmental injustice in particular geographical contexts.
 We will interrogate how structural forces (such as capitalism, racism, and white privilege) contribute to producing environmental injustice, and how dimensions of race, gender, class, and other axes of socio-spatial difference shapes experiences of the environment.
 We will also examine the city as a site and object of environmental activism, critically analyzing grassroots organizing and forms of resistance.
 This class takes an interdisciplinary approach, drawing on the work of anthropologists, geographers, sociologists, and urban planners, among others.
 Resisting dystopian representations of ‘Southern’ mega-cities as sites of unrestrained environmental degradation and uncontrolled urbanization, this class maintains a particular focus on cities in Africa, Asia and Latin America.

-This seminar intends to equip graduate students with a firm understanding of a range of theoretical approaches and methodologies through which to investigate topics relating to environmental politics.
-Focusing largely on the socio-ecological landscapes of South and South East Asia, Africa and Latin America, we will examine the spatialities of environmental governance, degradation, and change, with attention to how these are shaped by multi-scalar processes from the local to the transnational.
-Through a discussion of different lenses and theoretical approaches and lenses through which to study environmental politics (such as abolition ecologies, critical race theory; feminist political ecology; Indigenous studies; queer ecology; postcolonial theory; settler-colonialism; and urban political ecology), we will explore how the environment and people’s relationship to it are shaped by relations of power.
-Questions of social and environmental justice will therefore be central to our discussions.
+This graduate seminar intends to equip students with a firm understanding of a range of theoretical approaches and methodologies through which to investigate environmental politics at different scales.
+Focusing largely on socio-ecological environments across South and South East Asia, Africa and Latin America, we will examine the spatialities of environmental governance, degradation, and change, and how these are shaped by multi-scalar processes.
+Through discussion of different lenses and theories through which to study environmental politics, we will explore how the environment and people’s relationship to it are shaped by relations of power.